openshift/cluster-node-tuning-operator/README.md

 Newly created CRs will be combined with the default CR and custom tuning applied to OpenShift nodes based on node/pod labels and profile priorities.

+While in certain situations the support for pod labels can be a convenient way of automatically delivering required tuning, this practice is discouraged and strongly advised against especially in large-scale clusters.
+The default tuned CR ships without pod label matching.
+If a custom profile is created with pod label matching the functionality will be enabled at that time.

 ## Custom tuning specification